 Equally important though, are qualities such as optimism and problem-solving skills, and the understanding that most disappointments are temporary and can be endured.

-2. When you’re watching a movie with children and young adults, look for examples of hardship and resilience and later ask them questions about the problem-solving strategies characters used to reach their goals.
+2. Look for examples of hardship and resilience when watching movies with children.
+Ask them questions about the problem-solving strategies the characters used to reach their goals.
 Hollywood loves a good resilience plot, from Jimmy Neutron – Boy Genius to The Hunger Games.

 Questions like “How do you think Katniss felt when that happened?” help your teen empathise with the character and understand that frustration and anger are feelings that can be channelled into solving problems and positive actions.